Hong Kong Jockey Club: Lease

-The Happy Valley Racecourse occupies a 92,000 m^2 plot of land on Inland Lot 8847, under a government-subsidized Private Recreational Lease.
+The Happy Valley Racecourse occupies a 92,000 m2 plot of land on Inland Lot 8847, under a government-subsidized Private Recreational Lease.
 The lease began in 1884 and currently is set to expire on 23 June 2034.

 Hong Kong Free Press in September 2021 claimed that the Jockey Club has broken its earlier promise to return the land at the Happy Valley Racecourse in exchange for land in Shatin.